thearith070/data-view-binding/README.md

 *NOTE: In xml best practice is to use Snake Case on `view_id` and View Binding will form `view_id` to Camel Case*

- ### III.
-I would like to ignore some my xml files to be generated
+ ### II.
+I would like to ignore some of my xml files to be generated
  If you want a layout file to be ignored while generating binding classes, add the `tools:viewBindingIgnore="true"` attribute to the root view of that layout file:
  ```
  <LinearLayout